JohnTelford/GPT/docs/Topics/Web/static_site_generators.md

 #### Advantages

-Very powerful, customizable and extendable
+Very powerful, customizable and extendable.
 Provides many components that aid in technical writing Large and rich ecosystem, backed by Facebook